animist-io/whale-island/README.md

 #### Beacon Broadcasting

-You can broadcast an arbitrary beacon signal from any whale-island node and implement delivery confirmation by:
+You can broadcast an arbitrary beacon signal from any whale-island node and confirm that a mobile client recieved it by:

 + Generating a new v4 uuid with [node-uuid](https://www.npmjs.com/package/node-uuid) **and**

 + Making a beacon broadcast request through the deployed AnimistEvent contract at `0xf802....cde` **and**

-+ Implementing a public contract method with the following function signature:
++ Implementing a public contract method for whale-island to invoke with the following function signature:
   * `submitSignedBeaconId( uint8 v, bytes32 r, bytes32 s)`

 This is useful if you want to coordinate the behavior of several mobile clients in the same place by firing a brief signal (like a starting shot) that all clients will hear simultaneously.
 The node broadcasts the requested beacon uuid with randomly generated values for its 2 byte major / minor components.
 It then signs a string with form `<uuid>:<major>:<minor>` and submits it to the clients' contract via `submitSignedBeaconId `.
 You can verify that a client was present when the signal was fired by asking them to use their received beacon values to extract the node's address from the signed copy stored in the contract using Solidity's `ecrecover` method.